itspladd/itspladd.github.io/_portfolio/2021-06-06-rehearsal-room.md

 ---
-title: "Project Name"
+title: "Rehearsal Room"
-excerpt: "This will appear on top of the header image."
+excerpt: "A space-finding app for artists of all kinds."

 header:
   teaser: # Teaser image URL